Scientific Research Motivation Assessment Test

 43/49

-Value-Based Motivational Subsystem (VMS)
+Value-Based Motivational Subsystem (VBMS)

 This scale measures how strongly scientific activity is integrated into a person's core values, beliefs, and life principles.